andersonkmi/credit-card-bindb-service-aws/README.md

-# Sakura - Credit card bindb service
+# Sakura MK I - Credit card bindb service
 Project using AWS Lambda and Scala for CSV processing and loading into DynamoDB with bindb information (based on BinDB csv file)

 # Modules